MSRConnections/Azure-training-course/Day 1/3. HOL Windows Azure Virtual Machines/HOL.md

 	_Set Cloud Service Information_

-1. The next page is to setup the virtual machine' endpoint.
-The TCP 3389 and PowerShell 5986 port are added by default.
-You can also add your customized ports.
+1. The next page is to setup the virtual machine's endpoint.
+The TCP Remote desktop 3389 port and PowerShell 5986 port are added by default.
+You can  add additional ports as needed.

 	![Set Endpoints](images/vm-windows-set-endpoints.png)

 	_Set Endpoints_

-1. After click the **Finish** button on the right corner, Windows Azure will create the windows virtual machine for you.
-Wait for about 10 minutes, we can access that machine by *Remote Desktop*.
+1. After clicking the **Finish** button on the right corner, Windows Azure will create the windows virtual machine for you.
+Wait a few minutes for the provisioning process, we can access that machine via *Remote Desktop*.

 	![Successfully Create Windows Virtual Machine](images/vm-windows-finish-create-vm.png)

 	_Successfully Create Windows Virtual Machine_

 1. Click the **Connect** button, you will download an rdp file.
-Open the rdp file on your windows machine and connect to the vm on Windows Azure we just created.
-If you are using a **Mac computer**, please make sure you have Windows Remote Desktop Version 8 or higher installed from the [App Store.](https://itunes.apple.com/us/app/microsoft-remote-desktop/id715768417?mt=12&v0=WWW-NAUS-ITUHOME-NEWAPPLICATIONS&ign-mpt=uo%3D2)
+Open the rdp file on your windows machine and connect to the VM we just created.
+If you are using a **Mac computer**, please make sure you have Windows Remote Desktop Version 8 or higher installed from the [App Store.](https://itunes.apple.com/us/app/microsoft-remote-desktop/id715768417?mt=12&v0=WWW-NAUS-ITUHOME-NEWAPPLICATIONS&ign-mpt=uo%3D2) Please also note that you should be using IE 9, Chrome, or firefox to download the RDP session correctly.

 	![Connect Windows Virtual Machine](images/vm-windows-connect-1.png)